metin/ProAngularJS-Repo/README.md

 If you have lots of views in an application, having them share a single controller becomes difficult to manage and test.
 The controller configuration option allows you to specify a controller that has been previously registered through the Module.controller method for the view.
 By using this option you will be separating the behavior that is unique to each view.

+When using this technique, the view controller will be nested within the top-controller, so that you will be able to define the common behavior on the parent controller and only the behavior specific to the view will be specified in this view controller.

+### Adding Dependencies to Routes
+The resolve configuration property allows you to specify dependencies that will be injected into the controller specified with the controller property.
+Typically, you will use this property to perform work required to initialize the view.
+This is so because you can return promise objects as dependencies and the route won't instantiate the controller until they are resolved.

 # Examples